 Huh, ok, whoa.

 I've been doing meditation in a very regular manner for couple of months now and it has seemed nice and relaxing and all.
 There haven't been any that impressive or powerful experiences yet.
 Just sort of relaxing bits of time in between all the other stuff.

 Today had a sort of a different session.
-At some point of the . . .
+At . . .

 I've used Timely now for a week and it's been very interesting.
 I seem to be able to plan only about half of the the time that I should have available.